 Radio SSgt Corydon M. Johnson (rescued)

 Built by North

 On September 19, 1944 took off piloted by 1st Lt.
 Edward L. Reel on a mission against Sidate Airfield on Celebes.
 Nearing the island, this B-25 experienced an oil leak and aborted the mission.
-When the oil drained out, the engine became hot and was shot down and quickly lost altitude because the propeller could not be feathered.
-Ditched 30 miles west of Halmahera and quickly sank before the life rafts could be deployed.
+When the oil drained out, the engine became hot and was shut down but the propeller could not be feathered.
+The bomber quickly lost altitude before ditching 30 miles west of Halmahera Island into the Molucca Sea.
+Afterwards the B-25 sank before the crew could deploy the life rafts.